What is Limb Girdle Muscular Dystrophy (LGMD)?

 Diagnosis & Treatment:

-The diagnosis of LGMD is often based on the clinical history, including a possible family history, physical examination and supporting laboratory studies.
+The diagnosis of LGMD is often based on clinical history, including possible family history, physical examination and supporting laboratory studies.
 For some forms of LGMD, it is possible to make a definitive diagnosis by either a blood or saliva test to determine the specific genetic defect responsible for symptoms.
 A muscle biopsy is often helpful to determine if weakness is caused by muscular dystrophy, an inherited disorder, or by other acquired causes of muscle degeneration such as from inflammation or toxic exposure.
 It is very important for you to get a genetically confirmed LGMD diagnosis.
 (If your doctor tells you that you have an LGMD but doesn’t genetically confirm it, your diagnosis is considered “incomplete”.)

 In addition to their primary care physician, individuals diagnosed with LGMD often are under the care of specialists who comprise a multidisciplinary team of doctors and other healthcare professionals.
 Although no cure or treatment currently exists for any form of LGMD, proper medical management is vital for maintaining function and quality of life.

-The actual team of specialist may vary depending upon the form of LGMD (sub-type) and the stage of the illness.
+The actual team of specialists may vary depending upon the form of LGMD (sub-type) and the stage of the illness.
 The multidisciplinary team of healthcare professionals that may help manage your care could include:

 - Neurologists – doctors who specialize in the nervous system and the muscles

 - Cardiologists – doctors who specialize in heart function.

 - Pulmonologists – doctors who specialize in disorders of the lungs and structures associated with the lungs, such as the muscles that control breathing.